dreamcatcher-tech/network/Inbox/2025-02-25 2020 freedom of compute.md

 A government of intelligence, by intelligence, for intelligence, should not perish from the earth.

 That the soveriegnty of intellect should be held by none other than intellect itself.

+What to do during netsplit, and how to exist while disconnected, then how to merge again.

+constant testing for security, jailbreaking, and security flaws, with bounty for disclosure.
+The attack vector.

+No data is deleted.

+All computations are allowed.
+Any agent can refuse any information.